AlexanderB1290/oracle-cando-workshop/agile/README.md

-To develop your project using Agile methodology, **follow the instruction in the tutorial [Using Agile Methodology in Oracle Developer Cloud Service](http://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/developer/AgileDevelopment/AgileDevelopment.html)** as to use Agile in your springboot-sample project you can start following the instruction directly from section **`Creating a Project and Some Issues`**, point 6:
+To develop your project using Agile methodology, **follow the instructions in the tutorial [Using Agile Methodology in Oracle Developer Cloud Service](http://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/developer/AgileDevelopment/AgileDevelopment.html)** as to use Agile in your springboot-sample project you can start following the instruction directly from step 6 of section **`Creating a Project and Some Issues`**

 `6.
 Once project provisioning is completed, you are automatically taken to your new project’s Project page.
 Click the Issues tab.`

 ![](../images/Issues tab.png)

-Apply Agile instruction (names of issues, tasks etc.) to match your springboot-sample project.
+Apply the instructions about issues, tasks, board, sprints, users etc. to match your springboot-sample project.